null-Exception1/auto-kv-cache-eviction/README.md

 ## Open questions this work does not resolve

-- **Full rerotation verification.** Only one `(P, δ)` pair was checked against a fresh-embedding control (see METHODOLOGY.md).
+- **Full rerotation verification.** Only one `(P, δ)` pair was checked against a fresh-embedding control (see METHODOLOGY section).
 A swept range, including large δ and production dtypes (bf16/fp16, not just float32), is still needed.
 - **Facts inside the eviction window.** The pinned-fact design above needs a companion run where the target fact itself can be evicted, which is closer to what a real scheduler would do.